jmuss07/Circuit-Python/README.md

 ![Simple servo wiring!](https://github.com/jmuss07/Circuit-Python/blob/main/Images/servo.png?raw=true)

 ### Reflection
 This one was a lot more challenging.
+It turns out that the code for a servo is a lot different in Circuit Python as opposed to Arduino.
+This was my first time using the "pwmio" funtion.
+The "pwmio" function controls the servo and uses frequency cycles.
+When using this function, I found out that I should use a cycle of "2* * 15" and a frequency of 200.
+I had never coded capcitive touch before, so I started out with a search for what it is.
+My original code for capacitive touch was controled by plugging the wire in and out, whereas capacitive touch is meant to be controlled by touching different wires with your finger.
+When I found that out, I did a bit more research and adjusted the code a bit until I could get the capcitive touch code to sork on it's own (Touching one wire printed a message to the serial moniter, and touching the other printed a different message).
 Although I was able to get the servo code and capacitive touch code to work well independently, actually combining the two parts proved to be diffiucult.
-After a lot of trouble shooting, I was finally able to get it to work well!
+After a lot of trouble shooting and more research, I found out that the problem came from my syntax and conflicting "if" statements.
+In order for the code to work, you need to make sure that you put the "if" statement for servo rotation ***inside*** the corresponding "If" loop for the capacitive touch code.
+You also need to make a third "If" statement for if no wire is touched, so that the servo only turns if it's triggered by the touch of a wire.

 ## Ultrasonic_Sensor